 Vietnam offers an investment visa for foreigners (DT) looking to establish a company in the country.
 I do not have all the details on the DT visa.
 But I also know that the capital investment required is substantial (between $130,000 to $4,300,000).

-The Investment visa is for genuine businesses looking to operate in Vietnam.
+The investor visa is for genuine businesses looking to operate in Vietnam.
 This visa is not appropriate for side hustles, digital nomads, or freelancers.
 Opening up a company here is not a simple process; in addition to the substantial investment, it requires legal costs, fees, and hiring local staff.
 The Visa by Investment is not a simple visa scheme like in Montenegro or Estonia that you apply as a work-around for a long-term stay visa.

 If you are looking to establish a business, drop me an email, and put you in touch with my local contacts.
 But given the complexity and cost, I am not considering residency through company establishment a reasonable way to retire in Vietnam.